 All the products we included in our review are "7-free."
 This term is a manufacturer's standard that strives to be less toxic and potentially more suitable for use with children.
 However, some manufacturers prioritize health more than others.

-Water-based formulas such as Piggy Paint or Klee Kids Peelable Polish are our favorites for this metric, both with scores of 9 out of 10.
-They each have one of the shortest ingredients lists that give us pause. ella+mila Mommy & Me Set polishes are the most like a traditional lacquer.
+Water-based formulas such as Piggy Paint or Klee Kids Peelable Polish are our favorites for this metric.
+They each have one of the shortest ingredient lists that give us pause. ella+mila Mommy & Me Set polishes are the most like a traditional lacquer.
 But they still claim to be a whopping 17-free.
-However, they are the lowest-scoring for this metric, with a score of 3.
+However, they are the lowest scoring for this metric.

 What is 7-Free?